Holiday With Pets

 Just like how it is for humans, one of the most effective ways to keep them calm and help prevent them from having anxiety attacks is to be aware of their triggers or causes of stress.
 During a holiday with pets, when we expect to be attending more gatherings than most of the year, it helps to be prepared and extra mindful of your schedule and your pet’s needs.

 Have you ever experienced having an idea or thought of something important and then forgetting about it in just a couple of seconds?
 Well, it happens.
 And whether you’re planning on having people over or bringing your dear pet to a party or gathering (no matter how small), it will help to write down everything because it’s easier to forget things you’re not following your daily routine.

-Especially for pets with prescribed medication for anxiety, it is important that they take their medicines on time.
+Especially pets with prescribed medication for anxiety must take their medicines on time.
 Set alarms on your phone so you don’t forget about it.
-It’s very easy to get caught up in conversations with people you’ve missed.
+Getting caught up in conversations with people you’ve missed is very easy.

 Bring extra medicine, food, and treats with you when you travel